 I have a worry that this all might seem unproffesional to listening voters, but at a bar in the main square in Amaliada where I often sit and watch the news on the main national tv channels, I was earlier struck by one of the most popular current affairs programme that always seems to be on.
-A multiple split-screen show with politicians, journalists and presenters…
+A multiple split-screen show with politicians, journalists and presenters.

-All the guests on this political show would hurl abuse, speak over each other, shout, bang desks, throw papers in the air.
-No viewer could surely understand a word of what’s going on.
+All the guests on the political show hurl abuse, speak over each other, shout, bang desks, throw papers in the air.
+No viewer can understand a word of what’s going on.
 And this is Greece’s main source for tv news and debate.

-The lady owner of the bar, idly watching this ridiculous scene played out on the tv, while running a cloth over a glass turned to me with detached reproof, nodded at the screen and with an exasperated sigh said simply “Ellada, eh?” – Greece, eh?
+The lady owner of the bar, idly watching this ridiculous scene played out on the tv, while running a cloth over a glass turned to me with detached reproof, nods at the screen and with an exasperated sigh and says simply “Ellada, eh?” – Greece, eh?

 The televised debate of the leaders of the parties goes out late one evening and it is a long, ponderous affair.
 Lasting over 4 hours and finishing in the early morning.